eclectic-kitty/notes/Poetry Workshop - Decay Poem.md

 tangling in my hair and flesh
 smothered in tannins
 I strip my projection and sink into

+__
+into asphalt bending space-time threatening to pull my image like taffy

 Make end more wintery